grain-lang/grain-lang.org/src_blog/_posts/New-Release-Grain-v0.4.0-Cereal.md

 ### Number

 Thanks to [@spotandjake](https://twitter.com/spotandjake), we finally have a preliminary module for working with our Number type.
 This module will probably be one of the most used, so we are glad for the contribution.
-You can find the docs at https://grain-lang.org/docs/stdlib/number
+You can find the docs in our [standard library docs](https://grain-lang.org/docs/stdlib/number).

 ### Sys